 - A small notebook to take notes about things your doctor tells you or an explanation you can refer to later regarding supplements or exercises your chiropractor might recommend

 If you would like to bring your spouse, friend, mother, sibling, or anyone else you want for support, please feel free to bring them along!

 Your chiropractor is trained to provide you with the professional treatment of the entire musculoskeletal frame.
 In addition to spinal adjustments, they can offer nutritional advice, chiropractic massage therapy, strengthening exercises, rehabilitative therapy, and more.

 As you continue with chiropractic treatments, you will learn increasingly more about your body, what will happen during your office visit, and what to wear.

-If you will be making appointments either before, during or after work, consider bringing your gym bag with you for an easy change of clothing and peace of mind.
-If you don’t have transportation to your chiropractor’s appointment in Juneau, we at Better Health Chiropractic offer the Get-A-Ride promise.
+If you will be making appointments either before, during, or after work, consider bringing your gym bag with you for an easy change of clothing and peace of mind.
+If you don’t have transportation to your chiropractor’s appointment, we at Better Health Chiropractic Juneau offer the Get-A-Ride promise.

 Be excited!
 Feel happy!
 You are on your way to a healthier, happier, pain-free life!